Problems with Standard Cosmology

 In the standard model the earth would eventually cool, but there would be no opportunity for the minerals to bind with water.
 This is because they would still be under extreme pressure below the surface where water had already been expelled.

-It is suggested that half of the water in our oceans came from early bombardment of asteroids.
+It is suggested that half of the water in our oceans came from early bombardment of water-rich asteroids.
 However asteroids don’t seem to have a composition that supports this idea.
 (It was thought that comets were dirty balls of ice, however, the comets we have been able to study are made of rock.
 The asteroids are also mostly rock.)

-The standard gravity model predicts the loss of earth's water - not its retention.
+So, the standard gravity model predicts the loss of earth's water - not its retention.

 Other failures to explain